ben-marino/sociallyfed-ai-workflow/README.md

 SociallyFed is a privacy-first personal development application that combines ancient wisdom (Stoicism), modern psychology (cybernetic self-regulation), and digital wellness principles (the SociallyFed Pyramid) to help users achieve meaningful personal growth.
 The application features AI-powered journaling, pattern discovery, and media diet tracking - all processed locally to ensure user privacy.

 Building such a complex AI-integrated application requires sophisticated development practices.
-This repository documents a revolutionary multi-AI orchestration workflow that has enabled a solo developer to achieve team-level productivity while maintaining 80%+ test coverage and production-ready code quality.
+This repository documents a multi-AI orchestration workflow that has enabled a solo developer to achieve team-level productivity while maintaining 80%+ test coverage and production-ready code quality.

 The workflow orchestrates three AI assistants across two machines (Windows for planning, Ubuntu for development), maintaining persistent context through automated synchronization.
 This meta-approach - using AI to build an AI-powered product - demonstrates the future of software development where AI augments rather than replaces human developers.